thriveweb/greatstart/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

       title: Register For My Family Lounge
     - content: >-
-        If there are no vacancies at the centre, please complete the waitlisting form using the QK Enrol portal.
+        If there are no vacancies at the centre, please complete the waitlisting form.
 We regularly review the waitlist and we will contact you if a place becomes available.

-        In the My Family Lounge, enter QK Enrol, press ‘Add Child’ under the ‘Child’ section.
-Search and select our centre.
 Add in your child details and answer the waitlist questions.
-Press Save.
+Press Submit.
       title: Add Your Child To The Waitlist
     - content: >-
         Enter QK Enrol in the My Family Lounge.
 Under Booking Requests, click